ClaudiuCreanga/ClaudiuCreanga.github.io/_posts/2015-07-30-magento-change-order-css-js.markdown

 {% endhighlight %}

-The function <span class="code">addItemFirst</span> adds the first javascript or css file, but it will not ad it again if it is already added.
+The function <span class="code">addItemFirst</span> adds the first javascript or css file, but it will not add it again if it is already added.
 It is used the same as the addItem function.
 The function <span class="code">addItemAfter</span> adds the needed css or js file after the first item.
 It's file path should be either js/file.js for root js folder or file.js for skin_js folder.

-Here it is how to use it in your layout.xml
+Here it is how to use it in your layout.xml:
 {% highlight xml linenos %}
 <?xml version="1.0"?>
 <layout version="0.1.0">